belfner/algocore/benchmark/algocore_benchmark/README.md

 Key metrics to look for:

 - Images processed per second for each operation and library
-- Relative performance of Albucore compared to other libraries
+- Relative performance of Algocore compared to other libraries
 - Performance across different image types (uint8 vs float32)

 ## Notes